renovatebot/renovate/docs/development/adding-a-package-manager.md

 The `extractPackageFile` function doesn't need to fully _understand_ the file or syntax that it receives.
 It needs to understand enough to extract an accurate list of dependencies.

-As a general approach, we want to extract _all_ dependencies from each dependency file, even if they contain values we don't support.
+As a general approach, we extract _all_ dependencies from each dependency file, even if they contain values we don't support.
-For any that have unsupported values that we cannot renovate, this `extractPackageFile` function should set a `skipReason` to a value that would be helpful to someone reading the logs.
+Any dependency file that has values we cannot renovate, should have a `skipReason` message added to the `extractPackageFile` function.
+Make sure the `skipReason` variable string is helpful to someone reading the logs.

 Also, if a file is passed to `extractPackageFile` which is a "false match" (e.g. not an actual package file, or contains no dependencies) then this function can return `null` to have it ignored and removed from the list of package files.